 At each stage, it is possible to decide to stop the project if the client believes that the objectives cannot be achieved.

-is used to designate the sensitive events involved in carrying out a project that need monitoring.
+The term milestone is used to designate the sensitive events involved in carrying out a project that need monitoring.
 Each milestone allows for verification that the conditions necessary to pursue the project are met.
 The system of milestone dates is referred to as the schedule.

 The chain of stages and validations between the emergence of the need and the delivery of the product is referred to as the "product life cycle".
 The "works life cycle" corresponds to the stages and deliverables necessary for the performance of the works.